 For more information on bariatric surgery or to register for a free seminar, call (865) 541-4500

 Weight loss results are more than cosmetic.
 Studies show that significant weight loss can greatly reduce or eliminate obesity-related illnesses such as diabetes and high blood pressure1.
 If you are struggling to lose weight, bariatric surgery may be an option that can also provide benefits to overall health.

 Fort Sanders Center for Bariatric Surgery is accredited as a Comprehensive Center under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement and offers:

-- Mark Colquitt, MD and Jonathan Ray, MD are board-certified surgeons with 25 years of combined experience and 2,200 bariatric surgeries
+- Mark Colquitt, MD, a board-certified surgeon with many years of experience in bariatric surgery

 - Certified bariatric nurses